0x6b/nssh/README.md

 # nssh

 SSH client for [SORACOM Napter](https://developers.soracom.io/en/docs/napter/).
-You can easily open an SSH connection with your subscriber's name.
+You can easily open an SSH connection with your SIM's name.

 ![How it works](media/nssh.gif)